5 Tips to Stretch Your Holiday Dollars for Shopping In a Down Economy

 1. Compare Prices.
 This one step could mean the difference of a few dollars, but every dollar counts.
 Go to comparison sites online as well as check the sale circulars in your local Sunday paper.
 You do not have to pay the first price you see, but with pre-planning you can find the lowest prices and plan your shopping ahead of time.

 2. Barter and Trade Services for Goods.
 Consider trading your service or expertise with someone who has what you need.
 Talk to everyone you know about your plan and ask if they know someone who would be willing to trade.
 If you have computer skills, you might trade cleaning up their computer in exchange for three gift baskets from a gift basket designer.
 The possibilities are endless.

 3. Make a List of What You Want to Buy Early and Stick With a Certain Dollar Amount.
 Make a list, check it twice, and do it early.
-Planning ahead of time can save a lot of money.
+Planning ahead of time can save a lot of money, like when we looked into cryptocurrencies to buy in 2023 ahead of time for my tech-saavy brother.
 Have a set dollar amount to spend on each gift or for all gifts.
 You will stay within your budget and combined with comparing prices, you could come out with quite a few very nice gifts.